E. C. Row Expressway: Route description

 After crossing Matchette Road, where ramps provide access to and from the eastbound and westbound lanes of the expressway, respectively, the opposing lanes of the expressway split to the south of Malden Park.
 The eastbound lanes diverge south and cross the Herb Gray Parkway, sandwiching it between the E. C Row Expressway.
 Slip ramps provide access between the two parallel freeways before the parkway diverges and travels under the eastbound carriageway of the E. C. Row to the west of Huron Church Road.
 The expressway curves east-northeast and crosses Huron Church and becomes sandwiched between residential subdivisions.
 After interchanges with Dominion Boulevard and Dougall Avenue, the route crosses the Canadian National (CN) Caso subdivision railway lines and briefly passes through an industrial area.

 The highway quickly meets another interchange at Howard Avenue, where it also crosses Turkey Creek and the former alignment of Grand Marais Road.
 Southeast of this interchange is Devonshire Mall while to the north are low-density commercial units.
 East of the interchange, the E. C. Row once again travels between residential subdivisions.
 To the north lies Remington Park while to the south is Devonshire Heights.
 Crossing into Walkerville at a diamond interchange with Walker Road, the highway becomes surrounded by a business park; the Walker Road interchange also connects with the Central Avenue interchange.
 This also marks the end of the illuminated section of the expressway.

 Now north of Windsor Airport, the route crosses over the Canadian Pacific Windsor Subdivision just west of a partial interchange with Jefferson Boulevard, which provides westbound access to and eastbound access from the expressway.
 The route passes south of the Ford Essex Engine Plant before meeting the Lauzon Parkway at an interchange.
 It crosses Little River before entering an area with a subdivision to the north and a commercial park to the south.
 The commercial zoning eventually transitions to agricultural fields, and the E. C. Row Expressway curves northeast and intersects Banwell Road at-grade.
+With the opening of the NextStar battery manufacturing plant, construction to replace the at-grade intersection with a limited-access interchange is underway.
 East of Banwell Road, the road continues as the Pike Creek Bypass, former Highway 2.